Working Remotely Abroad For UK Company Tax Implications

 If you are a resident of both the UK and an overseas country, you may be taxed twice.

-However, if your country of residence has a double-taxation agreement with the UK for example, you may not have to pay twice.
+However, if your country of residence has a double-taxation agreement with the UK for example, you may not have to pay twice on your employment income.

 If the UK and the host country have a Double Tax Treaty (DTT), you may be eligible to apply for relief.